So, you still haven’t had enough of the outdoors, even though winter has arrived?

 Parks shut down the water taps found throughout campgrounds for the winter.
 Generally, it’s a good idea to bring a few large jugs of water along with you for cooking, washing, and drinking.

-Dogs are now permitted in select roofed accommodations for a fee of $20 per night.
+Dogs are now permitted in select roofed accommodations for a fee of $40 per stay.

 Dog owners are responsible for any damages caused by their pet.
 Only two dogs (regardless of size) are permitted per roofed accommodation.